dtonhofer/prolog_notes/other_notes/about_negation/README.md

 ## The set "NAF"

+- A _positive logic program_ is a set of rules that has no negative subgoals (is this terminology in common use?)
+- A _general logic program_ is a set of rules that have both positive and negative subgoals (this terminology _is_ in common use)

 If we interprete Negation-as-Failure as defining the set of ground goals for which a Prolog program P finitely fails after exhaustive, but unsuccessful proof search, then we can draw this tree of subset relationships, which clarifies the relationship between "NAF" and the "Closed World Assumption".